alexch/codelikethis/public/lessons/learn_to_code/computers.md

 # Ruby

-* Ruby was invented in the 1990s by a very nice Japanese man named Matz
+* Ruby was invented in the 1990s by a very nice Japanese man named Yukihiro Matsumoto (nicknamed Matz)
 * The motto of Ruby is MINASWAN:

 > Matz is nice, and so we are nice.